Campaigns - Action needed!

 To find out your own State Senators (12 for each State, 2 for Territories) - click here - use Search box or click on your state.

-The election results on the Australian Electoral Commission website - click here.
+The 2013 election results are on the Australian Electoral Commission website - click here.

 House of Representatives - 150 Members: